microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/05-Availability.md

 At the time of the most recent review of this unit, the highest availability (99.995%) can be achieved from an Azure SQL Database Business critical deployment with Availability Zones configured.
 Additionally, the Business critical tier is the only option in the industry which supplies RPO and RTO SLAs of 5 seconds and 30 seconds, respectively.
 RPO stands for recovery point object, which represents how much data one is potentially prepared and willing to lose in the worst case scenario.
 RTO stands for recovery time objective, which represents how much time it takes, if or when a disaster occurs, to be back up and running again.

-For General purpose or single zone Business critical deployments, the SLA is 99.99%.
+For General Purpose or single-zone Business Critical deployments of Azure SQL Database or Azure SQL Managed Instance, the SLA is 99.99%.

 The Hyperscale tier's SLA depends on the number of replicas.
 Recall, in Hyperscale you choose how many replicas you have, and if there are zero, when you fail over, it is more similar to that of General purpose.
 If you have replicas, then a failover is more similar to that of Business critical.
 The corresponding SLA depending on number of replicas is: